 - recommending to the Member’s Group Leader (or in the case of un-grouped members, recommend to Council or to Committees) that he/she be removed from any or all Committees or Sub-Committees of the Council or Shadow Portfolio responsibilities

-- recommending to the Leader of the Council that the Member be removed from the Cabinet, or removed from particular Portfolio responsibilities
+- recommending to the Leader of the Council that the Member be removed from the Executive, or removed from particular Portfolio responsibilities

 - instructing the Monitoring Officer to arrange training for the member